Steveliu29/Sakura_card/README.md

 **Notice:** If a full combo of Watery/Firey/Earthy/Windy is used, the player dies immediately and there is no way to avoid.<br />
 2. Shadow (Two-star defending card)<br />
 Cannot be used as defending card for Light and Dark cards. <br />
-Can be used together with Dark card as scroll card to enter invisible status (See *Dark* below).<br />
+Can be used together with Dark card as scroll card to enter Invisible Status (See *Dark* below).<br />
 3. Illusion (One-star attacking card & two-star defending card & time-delayed scroll card)<br />
-If the judging card is in the range of the player's minimum and maximum cards, this player will be skipped for 1 turn.<br />
+If the judgement card is in the range of the player's minimum and maximum cards, this player will be skipped for 1 turn.<br />
 Can be used together with Maze card (see *Maze* below).<br />
 4. Flower (Scroll card)<br />
 Recover 1 hp for the player.<br />